JordanMarr/SqlHydra/README.md

 Sometimes it is easier to just write a custom SQL query.
 This can be helpful when you have a very custom query, or are using SQL constructs that do not yet exist in `SqlHydra.Query`.
 You can do this while still maintaining the benefits of the strongly typed generated `HydraReader`.

+This example uses the generated `HydraReader` to hydrate the generated `dbo.Product` table record.

 ```F#
 let getTop10Products(conn: SqlConnection) = task {
     let sql = $"SELECT TOP 10 * FROM {nameof dbo.Product} p"